TobbeTripitaka/Aq1/README.md

 ---

-Code and data related to heat flow model Aq1 will be shared here, as soon as paper is accepted for publication.
+Code to generate heat flow model Aq1 will also be shared here.